• Skip to primary navigation

 - Mix all of the wet ingredients together and whisk for about thirty seconds.

-- Place a non-stick pan over low-medium heat and use a pasty brush to lightly coat it with butter.
+- Place a nonstick pan over low-medium heat and use a pastry brush to lightly coat it with butter.
 Add the batter to form pancakes using a ¼ cup measure.
-Coconut flour banana pancakes need a couple of inches between them, so you can easily flip them.
+Coconut flour pancakes need a couple of inches between them, so you can easily flip them.
 Turn the heat down to low.

 Can you make them ahead?

 You can make the batter ahead of time.
 Keep it in an airtight container in the refrigerator for up to two days.
-Do not cook the pancakes ahead, as they are the best right out of the pan.
+Do not cook the pancakes ahead -- coconut flour pancakes are not as fluffy as traditional pancakes -- they are at their fluffiest as soon as they come out of the pan, so serve them right away.

 • Lemon Bars with Coconut Crust

-stack of coconut flour pancakes on a whitle place iwth mango on top
+Tall stack of coconut flour pancakes on a white plant that's on a red tray, with pineapple on top.

 Valentina K. Wein

-Coconut Flour Pancakes with Banana are a gluten-free treat.
-Whether they're for a lazy Sunday or a busy weekday, these hearty pancakes will deliciously fit the bill.
+Coconut Flour Banana Pancakes are a gluten-free breakfast treat.
+Easy to make, they're lovely for a lazy Sunday or a busy weekday.
+Hearty and delicious, they're a most excellent way to start the day!

 Please not that the "cook time" is for all of the pancakes, which will be done in batches.